Advik-B/MC-Server-Installer/docs/index.md

 ## *About:*
  This repo aims to aid and help in installation of minecraft servers

- This is a gui based app that runs on python [(main.py)](https://github.com/Advik-B/Server-Installer/blob/main/main.py)
+ This is a [gui](https://github.com/Advik-B/Server-Installer/blob/main/screen1.py)/[command-line](https://github.com/Advik-B/Server-Installer/blob/main/main.py) based app that runs on python

  With the help of python programming and html scrapping...